Have your say!

-Barren-ground caribou are the most abundant subspecies of caribou found in the Northwest Territories.
+Barren-ground caribou are the most abundant subspecies of caribou found in the Northwest Territories (NWT).
 Various herds range over the taiga forests and tundra of the NWT mainland.

 Many people rely on caribou as a food source, and caribou hides are still traditionally tanned and made into clothing such as jackets, gloves and footwear.